Master’s in Education Programs Resource

 Master’s in Teaching (M.I.T.)

-Master’s in Teaching (MIT) programs are designed for individuals who have a bachelor’s degree in a subject other than education and have little or no experience in teaching.
-Such programs are centered on educator preparation in order to help students transition to teaching careers and meet teacher certification requirements.
+Master’s in Teaching (MIT) programs are designed for career switchers or individuals who have a bachelor’s degree in a subject other than education and have little or no experience in teaching.
+Such programs are centered on educator preparation to help students transition to teaching careers and meet teacher certification requirements.
 As a result, earning an MIT is a relatively common way to transition to a teaching career.
-An MIT program will typically have a concentration in the grade level(s) for which the student is seeking certification, such as elementary or secondary education.
-Topics covered in MIT programs include teaching skills and practices, the use of technology in the classroom, and basic education theory.
-MIT programs that lead to teacher certification also typically include classroom internships and field experiences.
-In addition, because they are designed to provide teaching education and experience to those from other educational backgrounds, MIT programs tend to be longer than others, with formats ranging from 45 to 60 credit hours.
-MIT programs are commonly offered as hybrid online teaching degrees, and there are many competitive campus-based Master’s in Teaching programs.
+An MIT program typically includes a concentration in the grade level of certification, such as elementary or secondary education.
+Topics covered in MIT programs include teaching skills and practices (pedagogy), the use of technology in the classroom, and basic education theory.
+MIT programs that lead to teacher certification also typically include student teaching field experiences.
+In addition, because they are designed to provide teaching education and experience to those from other educational backgrounds, MIT programs tend to be longer than other master’s programs, with formats ranging from 45 to 60 credit hours.
+MIT programs are commonly offered as hybrid online teaching degrees, in addition to on-campus programs.

 Master of Arts in Teaching (M.A.T.)